fsleyes/dbiR/README.md

 This means the most lopsided threads can be missing from the output entirely, which is worth remembering when you're looking at the ranking.

-And the obvious one: this measures asymmetry, not affection.
-Someone who texts you less might be busy, bad at texting, or seeing you in person constantly.
-The number is a description of a pattern, not a verdict.

 ## Trying it without your own data